 Purportedly written forty years after the events it describes, The Madonna of the Barricades is narrated by a now-retired Liberal cabinet minister, George, Lord Chertsey, looking back to his youth and to his twin infatuations with radical politics and with Countess Carlotta.

-Now this is more like it.
+Now, this is more like it.
 You can never go far wrong with a bit of Pan.
-And it’s perhaps worth bearing in mind that this novel was written in the immediate aftermath of the decisive 1924 election and the ensuing Aventine Secession that secured Mussolini’s rule over Italy, with its attempted evocation of the Roman Empire: developments in Italian politics were very much in the news.
-But, regrettably, the Old Religion doesn’t seem to have worn off on Carlotta herself, and comparisons are made with a Catholic saint, not with the Great God Pan.
+And it’s perhaps worth bearing in mind that this novel was written in the immediate aftermath of the decisive 1924 Italian election and the ensuing Aventine Secession that secured Mussolini’s rule, with its attempted evocation of the Roman Empire: classical culture and Italian politics were very much in the news.
+But, regrettably, the Old Religion doesn’t seem to have worn off on Carlotta herself, and comparisons are made now with a Catholic saint, not with the Great God Pan.

 If Carlotta is intended to be at the heart of the novel, George himself is actually the more engaging character.
 He presents himself – without a great deal of evidence – as a man of deep thought and reflection: ‘in a crisis,’ he reflects, ‘there is nothing like thinking, thinking, thinking to clarify the brain.’
 (How unlike the home-life of our own John Buchan hero.)